Guide to Corporate & Individual Taxation (33.5 hrs)

 After reading Chapter 1, participants will be able to:

-3. Determine what constitutes gross income under §61 stating the tax treatment of compensation, fringe benefits, rental income, Social Security benefits, alimony, prizes, and awards, identify dividend and distribution types and their tax differences, and specify how debt discharge can result in taxable income.
+2. Determine what constitutes gross income under §61 stating the tax treatment of fringe benefits, rental income, barter, prizes, and awards, and specify how debt discharge and foreclosure can result in taxable income.

-4. Identify the mechanics of income exclusions such as education-related exclusions, gift and inheritance exclusions, insurance, personal injury awards, interest on state and local obligations, and the foreign earned income exclusion.
+3. Specify the tax treatment of recoveries and child business expense and identify the mechanics of income exclusions such as education-related exclusions, insurance, personal injury awards, and foreign earned income.

 At the start of Chapter 2, participants should identify the following major topics for study: